Skip advert

 Classified ads have the highest listing fee of £19.99, while both auction and fixed price listings have a listing fee of £14.99.

-You pay additional fees for adding an upgraded gallery, which is £2.99, or subtitle costing £0.49.
-Setting up an auction with a ‘buy it now’ function is £5.99 and only available if you have listed your car in the auction style.
-There’s also a charge of £9.99 if you choose to set a reserve.
+You pay additional fees for adding an upgraded gallery, which is £2.99, or a subtitle costing £0.49.
+Adding a ‘buy it now’ function to your auctions costs £5.99 and there’s also a charge of £9.99 if you choose to set a reserve.

 Choosing between classified and auction listings